Consent To Let or Buy to Let Remortgage?

 No – because leasing a property requires you to obtain a commercial mortgage product, a Buy-to-Let mortgage.

-However, it is possible to move into the rental sector temporarily, but you do have to go about things correctly.
+However, it is possible to temporarily move into the rental sector, but you do have to do things correctly.

-In addition to that though, residential mortgages, such as the one currently on an old property after you’ve moved home will be subject to the main condition that it’s your sole place of residence, or it’s your second home.
+In addition to that, though, residential mortgages, such as the one currently on an old property after you’ve moved home, will be subject to the main condition that it’s your sole place of residence or your second home.

-If it’s neither your main residence nor a second home that you use personally then you’re likely to find that the mortgage provider for that property will state in the terms and conditions that it’s subject to the property being your permanent place of residence.
+Suppose it’s neither your main residence nor a second home that you use personally.
+In that case, you’re likely to find that the mortgage provider for that property will state in the terms and conditions that it’s subject to the property being your permanent residence.

 Instead of arranging a Buy to Let Mortgage, you can request your existing lender consider giving you Consent to Let.

-Consent to Let is different from Buying to Let because it’s primarily renting your home out through circumstantial changes and not a decision you took deliberately for the sole purpose of financial gain.
-Your main interest instead of income is one of covering the mortgage payments and that’s something that’s in your lender’s best interest too.
+Consent to Let differs from Buying to Let because it’s primarily renting your home out through circumstantial changes and not a decision you took deliberately for financial gain.
+Your main interest instead of income is one of covering the mortgage payments, and that’s something that’s in your lender’s best interest, too.

 Depending on your lender, they may stipulate that you need either